barrelstrength/sprout-docs/docs/coding-guidelines.md

 - Ensure all methods have proper comment blocks
 - Run any tests we can programatically
 - After database updates, ensure db schema for a fresh install and after an update are the same
+- Make sure all text has translation categories in PHP and Twig and JS: t('sprout-forms-countries')
 - Update any translations in the default en translation file using Craft::t and the PhpStorm inspection.
 Run various checks to make sure we are passing text through the necessary translate filters for PHP, HTML, and JS.
+- Make sure all database queries are compatible with MySQL and PostgreSQL

 _Note: where we can, we want to automate these tasks and incorporate them into our workflow_

 ## Folder Structure